Skip to content

 Huawei Cloud Deployment Manual

-This document mainly focuses on deployment on Huawei Cloud, introducing the complete steps from resource planning and configuration to deploying Guance and running it.
+This document mainly describes the deployment on Huawei Cloud, introducing the complete steps from resource planning and configuration to deploying Guance and running it.

 Note:

-- This document uses dataflux.cn as the main domain example; in actual deployment, replace it with the corresponding domain.
+• This document uses dataflux.cn as the main domain name example.
+Replace it with the corresponding domain name during actual deployment.

 Note

-1. The "Minimum Configuration" is only suitable for POC scenarios and is intended for functional verification, not for production environments.
+1. The "Minimum Configuration" is only suitable for POC scenarios, just for functional validation, not suitable for production environments.

-2. The "Recommended Configuration" is suitable for scenarios where InfluxDB has fewer than 150,000 time series and Elasticsearch has fewer than 7 billion documents (the total number of documents for logs, traces, user access monitoring, and events).
+2. The "Recommended Configuration" is suitable for scenarios with less than 150,000 time series in InfluxDB and fewer than 7 billion documents (the total sum of log, trace, RUM PV, and event documents) in Elasticsearch.

-3. For production deployment, assess based on the actual amount of data being ingested.
+3. For production deployment, assess based on the actual data volume being ingested.
 The more data ingested, the higher the storage and specification requirements for InfluxDB and Elasticsearch.

 4. If using self-built TDengine and OpenSearch, they need to be added to the CCE node pool.
 Self-built OpenSearch nodes require 3 coordinating nodes (4c8g) and 3 data nodes (8c32g), totaling 6 nodes.